-36.1.1 "The Council recognises the scientific consensus that climate change and global warming is happening; that human activity is contributing to it significantly; and that it has potentially damaging environmental, social and economic impacts" (RBKC Climate Change Strategy 2008 - 2015).

-36.1.2 "Development plans should contribute to global sustainability by addressing the causes and potential impacts of climate change; through policies which reduce energy use, reduce emissions, promote the development of renewable energy resources, and take climate change impacts into account in the location and design of development" (Planning Policy Statement 1, Delivering Sustainable Development, 2005).

-36.1.3 Across the planet, we use too many natural resources too quickly, and beyond the capacity of one planet to replenish them at the same rate.
+- 36.1.1 "The Council recognises the scientific consensus that climate change and global warming is happening; that human activity is contributing to it significantly; and that it has potentially damaging environmental, social and economic impacts" (RBKC Climate Change Strategy 2008 2015). - 36.1.2 "Development plans should contribute to global sustainability by addressing the causes and potential impacts of climate change; through policies which reduce energy use, reduce emissions, promote the development of renewable energy resources, and take climate change impacts into account in the location and design of development" (Planning Policy Statement 1, Delivering Sustainable Development, 2005). - 36.1.3 Across the planet, we are using natural resources too quickly and at a rate beyond the capacity of our planet to replenish them at the same rate.
 It is important that we all play our part to reduce the impact of human activity on the global and local environment.
 Respecting Environmental Limits is therefore about ensuring that we live within our means and make decisions to help future generations meet their needs.
-This will contribute to achieving the environmental elements of sustainable development.

-36.1.4 The social, economic and other environmental elements of sustainable development are considered elsewhere in the Core Strategy, including encouraging the use of public transport, sustainable economic growth, providing local employment opportunities, providing a diversity of housing, providing community facilities and opportunities within walkable neighbourhoods, protecting open space and encouraging greater opportunities for pedestrians and cyclists.

-36.1.5 Most of our energy and fuel, including for the production and transportation of food, comes from non-renewable fossil fuels (coal, oil and gas) which emit carbon dioxide when burned.
-Carbon dioxide is one of the six principal greenhouse gases, which contributes to global warming resulting in climate change.
+This will contribute to achieving the environmental elements of sustainable development. - 36.1.4 The social, economic and other environmental elements of sustainable development are considered elsewhere in the Core Strategy, including encouraging the use of public transport, sustainable economic growth, providing local employment opportunities, providing a diversity of housing, providing community facilities and opportunities within walkable neighbourhoods, protecting open space and encouraging greater opportunities for pedestrians and cyclists. - 36.1.5 Most of our energy and fuel, including for the production and transportation of food, comes from non-renewable fossil fuels (coal, oil and gas) which emit carbon dioxide when burned.
+Carbon dioxide is one of the six principal greenhouse gases, which contributes to global warming

+- resulting in climate change.
 This leads to less predictable weather conditions and more extreme weather events, which may reduce food production and increase the risk of flooding.
 Over two thirds of our waste is currently transported by barge down the River Thames to landfill, although this will change when the Belvedere Energy from Waste plant is fully commissioned in 2011.
 The remaining waste is either composted and recycled.
-The loss of biodiversity we are currently experiencing on a global scale, is considered by many, to be the greatest since the mass extinction of the dinosaurs(341).

-36.1.6 In addition to the global concerns mentioned above, there are several important local concerns.
-Vehicles, including those vehicles passing through the Borough, the heating and cooling of buildings, especially the use of old inefficient boilers and comfort cooling, produce gases (some of which are also greenhouse gases) and increase air pollution.
+The loss of biodiversity we are currently experiencing on a global scale, is considered by many, to be the greatest since the mass extinction of the dinosaurs (345). - 36.1.6 In addition to the global concerns mentioned above, there are several important local concerns.
+Vehicles, including those passing through the Borough, the heating and cooling of buildings, especially the use of old inefficient boilers and comfort cooling, produce gases (some of which are also greenhouse gases) and increase air pollution.
 The ambient noise levels in many parts of the Borough are high, which are exacerbated by noise from plant and equipment attached to buildings, road traffic, construction, noisy neighbours and pubs/clubs.
-Vibration is also an issue in the Borough, mostly caused by surface and underground trains, but also by plant and equipment which has not been properly attenuated.

-36.1.7 Respecting Environmental Limits is an integral part of the Royal Borough's vision of Building on Success.
+Vibration is also an issue in parts of the Borough, mostly caused by surface and underground trains, but also by plant and equipment which has not been properly attenuated. - 36.1.7 Respecting Environmental Limits is an integral part of the Royal Borough's vision of Building on Success.
 Tackling these issues is central in upholding our residents quality of life.

-CO 1.7
+CO 7